 Classroom assessments are an integral part of the instructional process and can serve as meaningful sources of information about student learning.
 Feedback from ongoing assessment in the classroom can be immediate and personal for a learner and guide the learner to understand their misconceptions and use the information to set new learning goals.

 Teachers will report on student progress five times per year with three eReport cards and two student-led conferences.

-The Graduation Numeracy Assessment (GNA) is a provincial assessment written in Grade 10, 11 or 12.
+The Graduation Numeracy Assessment (GNA) is a provincial assessment written in Grade 10.
 It is a graduation requirement.
 The GNA is based on mathematical concepts learned across multiple subjects from Kindergarten to Grade 10, with an emphasis on K–9.